Tochukz/Data-Structures-and-Algorithms/Cracking-the-Coding-Interview-4th/README.md

  ```
  > "C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\MSBuild\Current\Bin\Roslyn\csi" myscript.csx
  ```
- * You can also add the `csi.exe` to your path to make the `csi` command available every where so that you can simple do.
+ * You can also add the `csi.exe` to your path to make the `csi` command available every where so that you can simple do:
  ```
  >  csi myscript.csx
  ```

  __Why use csi__
- csi will allow you to write top level statment outside of a class method.
+ csi will allow you to write top level statement outside of a class method.
 For example, the following code can be written outside of a class method.
  ```
  Dictionary<int, Student> studentMap = physicsClass.BuildStudents(students);
  foreach(KeyValuePair<int, Student> keyVal in studentMap)